MemGPT: Towards LLMs as Operating Systems: Experiments

 To evaluate \ours's ability to analyze documents, we benchmark \ours against fixed-context baselines on the retriever-reader document QA task from \citet{liu2023lostinmiddle}.
 In this task, a question is selected from the NaturalQuestions-Open dataset, and a retriever selects relevant Wikipedia documents for the question.
 A reader model (the LLM) is then fed these documents as input, and is asked to use the provided documents to answer the question.
 Similar to \citet{liu2023lostinmiddle}, we evaluate reader accuracy as the number of retrieved documents $K$ increases.

-In our evaluation setup, both the fixed-context baselines and \ours use the same retriever, which selects the top $K$ documents according using Faiss efficient similarity search \citep{johnson2019faiss} (which corresponds to approximate nearest neighbor search) on OpenAI's \texttt{text-embedding-ada-002} embeddings.
-In \ours, the entire document set is loaded into archival storage, and the retriever naturally emerges via the archival storage search functionality (which performs embedding-based similarity search).
-In the fixed-context baselines, the top-$K$ documents are fetched using the retriever independently from the LLM inference, similar to the original retriever-reader setup.
-We use a dump of Wikipedia from late 2018, following past work on NaturalQuestions-Open \citep{izacard2020leveraging, izacard2021unsupervised} We randomly sample a subset of 50 questions for each point in the graph.
+In our evaluation setup, both the fixed-context baselines and \ours use the same retriever, which selects the top $K$ documents according using similarity search (cosine distance) on OpenAI's \texttt{text-embedding-ada-002} embeddings.
+We use MemGPT's default storage settings which uses PostgreSQL for archival memory storage with vector search enabled via the pgvector extention.
+We pre-compute embeddings and load them into the database, which uses an HNSW index to enable approximate, sub-second query times.
+In \ours, the entire embedding document set is loaded into archival storage, and the retriever naturally emerges via the archival storage search functionality (which performs vector search based on cosine similarity).
+In the fixed-context baselines, the top-$K$ documents are fetched using the retriever independently from the LLM inference, similar to the original retriever-reader setup in \citet{liu2023lostinmiddle}.

+We use a dump of Wikipedia from late 2018, following past work on NaturalQuestions-Open \citep{izacard2020leveraging, izacard2021unsupervised}, and sampled a subset of 50 questions for evaluation.
+Both the sampled questions and embedded Wikipedia passages are publicaly released.
+We evaluate the performance of both \ours and baselines with an LLM-judge, to ensure that the the answer is properly derived from the retrieved documents and to avoid non-exact string matches being considered incorrect.